Battle Royale by Koushun Takami, translated by Yuji Oniki

 This was the second book I read for #AsianReadathon in honour of Asian Heritage Month.
 Battle Royale satisfied Challenge #4: Read a book by an Asian author that was originally written in their native language.

-Battle Royale tells the story of a class of 42 junior high school students who are taken to a deserted island where they are forced to fight each other to the death in a program that’s run by the ruthless and authoritarian Japanese government.
+Battle Royale tells the story of a class of 42 junior high school students who are taken to a deserted island.
+They are forced to fight each other to the death in a program that’s run by the ruthless and authoritarian Japanese government.
 They are provided with various weapons and are forced to kill each other until only one survivor is left standing.

-Despite being a four bubble tea read, I still had some issues with it.
+Despite being a 4 bubble tea read, I still had some issues with it.

 I also took some issue with the translation.
 It was a bit rough.
 Sentences read as awkward and there were an excessive amount of ellipses used.
 Some phrases became repetitive and you started to spot every time it was used, such as “That’s right.”